How to become a dentist

 - Public Health

-Dentist salary and demand
+Dentist salary and employment data

-Dentists, General salary information by state
+Average dentist salary by state

-When available we provide 2020 state level salary information from the Bureau of Labor Statistics showing 10th, 50th, and 90th percentile earnings to provide the range of salary experienced by each career.
+When available we provide the latest and current state level salary information from the Bureau of Labor Statistics showing 10th, 50th, and 90th percentile earnings to provide the range of salary experienced by each career.
 Salary data is aggregated from the actual reported income of the US labor force, and is considered the most trustworthy data source for salary information.

-When available we provide 2020 state level salary information from the Bureau of Labor Statistics showing 10th, 50th, and 90th percentile earnings to provide the range of salary experienced by each career.
+When available we provide the latest and current state level salary information from the Bureau of Labor Statistics showing 10th, 50th, and 90th percentile earnings to provide the range of salary experienced by each career.
 Salary data is aggregated from the actual reported income of the US labor force, and is considered the most trustworthy data source for salary information.

 The nominal salary is the unadjusted salary paid.